Síguenos / Follow us!

-- Being fluent in many languages is an absolute advantage.
+- Being fluent in multiple languages is a huge advantage.
 If we want to be productive and effective in interdisciplinary teams, with global audiences, the first requirement is to be able to communicate efficiently.

 - Even when all team members can communicate in a common language, you should be aware of cultural differences:

-- Physical appearance: Muslim women are obligated to cover themselves up in the Middle East.
-For instance, wearing a veil is compulsory in most Islamic countries like Iran, Afghanistan, and Arab world.
+- Physical appearance.
+Muslim women are required to cover themselves.
+For instance, wearing a veil is compulsory in some Islamic countries.

-- If you communicate in your mother tongue, you should try to speak slowly, use simple vocabulary and grammar.
+- If you communicate in your mother tongue, you should try to speak slowly and use simple vocabulary and grammar structures.
 Avoid idioms (“I smell something fishy,” “This task is a piece of cake”), localisms, slang (“Ain’t,” “Who blew off?,” “He’s talking bollocks”), and double meanings (“It’s a wonder I’m here at all, you know.
 My pussy got soaking wet.
 I had to dry it out in front of the fire before I left,” Are You Being Served?).

-- Be wary of political (“Margaret Thatcher and other Tories let grammar schools go into ruin”), cultural (“The Big Apple is my single most favourite city in the country”), and sporting references (“Three or more strikes and I’m out”) and, of course, avoid taboos.
+- Be wary of political, cultural (“The Big Apple is my favorite place to visit”), and sporting references (“Three or more strikes and I’m out”) and, of course, avoid taboos.
 For example, consider that there are foods (cows in Hinduism or pork for Jews and Muslims), beverages (the consumption of alcohol is prohibited in Islam) and topics (money, death, religion, sex) that are taboos.
-Avoid swearing (“he is f***ing hilarious,” “Not to mention that she is a b*tch”), humour (“What’s the best part about living in Switzerland?
-Not sure, but the flag is a big plus.”), and using indecent, obscene, and vulgar language.
+Avoid swearing (“he is f***ing hilarious,” “Not to mention that she is a b*tch”), humor (“What’s the best part about living in Switzerland?
+Not sure, but the flag is a big plus”), and using indecent, obscene, and vulgar language.

 Compártelo / Share it!